dgaydukov/cert-aws/sa/files/sa.md

 It's thread management tools that helps to protect aws accounts/workloads/data by analazying data from cloudTrail/vpc flowLogs/dns logs using ML.
 It's regional service, so all collected data is aggregated/analyzied within region.
 It doesn't store any data, once data is analyzied it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.

+###### Secrets Manager
+SM allows you to rotate/manage/retrieve db credentials, API keys, and other secrets throughout their lifecycle.
+You can encrypt secrets at rest using kms (you can choose your own, otherwise SM create new kms for you).
+To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the Secrets Manager APIs.
+You use iam to control which users/roles have access to which stores.
+SM can store json, so you can store any text up to 64KB.
+Key rotation for RDS/DocumentDB/RedShift supported out-of-the-box.
+You can add key rotation to oracle on ec2 by modifying sample lambda.
+You can configure cw events to be nofified when SM rotate credentials.
+SM never store plaintext secrets to any persistant layer.
+This can be ideal for lambda evn vars, cause they are shown in lambda console.
+Moreover you can use lambda in private subnet without internet access and still be able to access SM with privatelink (create vpc endpoint for SM).